-It started with the usual sales dialog: you have a meeting with a prospective customer, they’re hot, hot, hot, for your product or service, they ask for a proposal, you quickly oblige, and a week later you call the hot customer, and they have evaporated.
-Won’t return your calls or emails.
+It started with the usual sales dialog: You have a meeting with a prospective customer.
+They’re hot, hot, hot, for your product or service.
+They ask for a proposal.
+You quickly oblige.
+A week later, you call the hot customer.
+And they have evaporated and won’t return your calls or emails.

 What to do?

-Get ready – here comes this guy’s (name withheld) expert advice:
+Get ready – here comes this guy’s expert advice:

-He recommends every manipulative “sales technique” from implying urgency, buy today or the deal goes away, to getting creative (whatever that means – no explanation or examples given), to use intrigue, to connect (no explanation or examples given).
-He advises: be prepared like a boy scout, appeal to a higher authority, assume all is well and they are just busy, use the admin as an ally, and a bunch of sales talk mumbo jumbo that any seasoned executive or their assistant would smell like a skunk that hasn’t bathed, and laugh at you.
-And oh by-the-way, NEVER take your call again, let alone buy from you.
+He recommends every manipulative “sales technique” from implying urgency, to getting creative (whatever that means), to using intrigue to connect.
+He advises to be prepared like a boy scout, appeal to a higher authority, assume all is well and they are just busy, and a bunch of sales talk mumbo jumbo that any seasoned executive would smell like a skunk that hasn’t bathed, and laugh at you.

 FIRST: The prospect is not returning your calls for a reason.
 Wouldn’t it be important to find out why?
 If you could discover that, it would help your next 1,000 sales calls.

-FOURTH: For goodness sake, stop trying to butter up the admin or executive assistant.
-These people are smarter than your lingo and loyal to their employers, not you.
+FOURTH: For goodness sake, stop trying to butter up the assistant.
+Assistants are loyal to their employers, not you.

-FIFTH: The salesperson (not you of course) did a lousy job in the presentation, left some holes, never discovered the prospects real motive to purchase, was subjected (relegated) to a proposal/bidding process, never followed relationship-based strategies, was more hungry for the sale and the commission than to uncover what would build a relationship.
+FIFTH: The salesperson (not you, of course) did a lousy job in the presentation, left some holes, never discovered the prospects motive to purchase, was subjected (relegated) to a proposal/bidding process, never followed relationship-based strategies, and was too hungry for the sale and the commission than to uncover what will build a relationship.
 You didn’t connect – you didn’t engage.
 Why are you blaming the prospect for not calling you?
-Why don’t you take responsibility for doing a poor job, and taking a lesson?
-Not a just a sales lesson, a relationship lesson.
+Why don’t you take responsibility for doing a poor job and take a lesson.
+Not a sales lesson, a relationship lesson.

-POINT FIVE CAUTION: Maybe their daddy decides, and you never met daddy, let alone know who he is.
-Maybe someone else higher up the ladder told your prospect “NO,” and your prospect is embarrassed, or doesn’t care, to tell you.
+FIVE POINT FIVE: Their daddy decides, and you never met daddy, let alone know who he is.
+Someone else higher up told your prospect NO, and your prospect is embarrassed, or doesn’t care to tell you.

 SALES REALITY CHECK: In sales you have ONE CHANCE.
-One chance to engage, one chance to build rapport, one chance to connect, one chance to be believable, one chance to be trustworthy, and one chance to meet with the real decision-maker.
-One chance to differentiate yourself, one chance to prove your value, and one chance to ask for (or better, confirm) the sale.
+One chance to engage, one chance to build rapport, one chance to connect, one chance to be believable, one chance to be trustworthy, and one chance to meet with the real decision maker.
+You have one chance to differentiate yourself, one chance to prove your value, and one chance to ask for (or better, confirm) the sale.

 BAD NEWS: If you miss your chance, or blow your chance, recovery chances are slim.
 OK, none.

-Not being able to reconnect with a prospect is not a problem, it’s a symptom.
+Not being able to reconnect with a prospect is not a problem.
+It’s a symptom.
 And it’s a report card on how well you’re doing.
 Or not doing.
-How well the relationship is going.
-Or not going.

 GOOD NEWS: Lost sales and sales gone wrong are the BEST places to learn.